apache/flink/docs/dev/libs/gelly/library_methods.md

 The algorithm takes a directed graph as input and outputs a `DataSet` of `Tuple3` containing the vertex ID, hub score, and authority score.
 Termination is configured with a maximum number of iterations and/or a convergence threshold on the sum of the change in each score for each vertex between iterations.

+* `setParallelism`: override the operator parallelism

+### PageRank

+#### Overview
+[PageRank](https://en.wikipedia.org/wiki/PageRank) is an algorithm that was first used to rank web search engine results.
+Today, the algorithm and many variations are used in various graph application domains.
+The idea of PageRank is that important or relevant vertices tend to link to other important vertices.

+#### Details
+The algorithm operates in iterations, where pages distribute their scores to their neighbors (pages they have links to) and subsequently update their scores based on the sum of values they receive.
+In order to consider the importance of a link from one page to another, scores are divided by the total number of out-links of the source page.
+Thus, a page with 10 links will distribute 1/10 of its score to each neighbor, while a page with 100 links will distribute 1/100 of its score to each neighboring page.

+#### Usage
+The algorithm takes a directed graph as input and outputs a `DataSet` where each `Result` contains the vertex ID and PageRank score.
+Termination is configured with a maximum number of iterations and/or a convergence threshold on the sum of the change in score for each vertex between iterations.

+* `setParallelism`: override the operator parallelism

 ## Metric